• Home

 Sportsgrounds.

-Council refer the following traffic and parking changes to the June 2024 Ryde Local Traffic Committee meeting for consideration, following community
+That Council refer the following traffic and parking changes to the June 2024 Ryde Local Traffic Committee meeting for consideration, following community consultation:

 i.
 Install “NO STOPPING” signs and linemarking along both sides of Coxs Road between Cressy Road and Conrad Street, North Ryde to deter illegal parking within this section of Coxs Road.